 Industry experts suggest that while policy sales have declined, the enhanced surrender benefits may encourage policyholders to maintain their plans for longer durations, potentially leading to improved long-term retention rates.

-Outlook for the Life Insurance Sector
+Outlook for the life insurance sector

 The life insurance industry in India is likely to experience some volatility as it adjusts to the revised surrender value norms.
 However, the underlying demand for life insurance products—particularly in the term and unit-linked segments—remains strong.
 Private insurers are expected to continue capturing market share as they expand product offerings and innovate in customer service and digitalization.